 Change the Splashback

 Changing your kitchen splashback doesn’t have to cost the earth, and is another way to lift your kitchen.
-Bright white subway tiles look timeless and stylish, or if you already have tiles, you could swap them for glass.
+Bright white subway tiles look timeless and stylish, or a clear perspex splashback can protect a painted or wallpapered surface.
 Metallic finishes make your kitchen look more modern and create a great focal point to draw the eye.

 Find Unique Accessories